Julie Olson Williams: Storylines

+Reception

 Julie has been described as one of Days of our Livess most high-profile characters.
 Hayes has won several awards for her performance as Julie.
 In 1977, she won a Soapy award for outstanding lead actress in a daytime drama.
 She has been nominated for a Daytime Emmy award four times; once in 1975, 1976, 1978 and another in 1979.
 The character has been received quite favorably.
 Hayes is known for "dominating the seventies" in the daytime genre.

 Critics originally praised the show for its non-reliance on nostalgia (in contrast to shows such as As the World Turns) and its portrayal of "real American contemporary families."
 By the 1970s, critics deemed Days the most daring daytime drama, as it led the way in using then-controversial themes that other shows of the period avoided, such as artificial insemination and interracial romance.
 The January 12, 1976, cover of Time magazine featured Days of our Lives's Bill Hayes and Susan Seaforth Hayes, the first and only daytime actors to ever appear on its cover.
 The Hayeses themselves were a couple whose onscreen and real-life romance (they met on the series in 1970 and married in 1974) was widely covered by both the soap opera magazines and the mainstream press.

+In 2020, Charlie Mason from Soaps She Knows placed Julie #8 on their list of the 35 most memorable characters from Days of Our Lives, calling the character a "harried heroine" who was "brought to life by Susan Seaforth Hayes".